Skip to main content

 Not every respite stay leads to a permanent placement, and that is perfectly fine.
 Respite care has value in its own right:

 It gives you a genuine break.
 If you have been caring for a parent for months or years, you are likely exhausted.
 Respite care is not selfish — it is essential.
-Carers UK reports that 72 per cent of carers experience mental ill health, and regular breaks are one of the most effective ways to sustain your ability to care.
+Carers UK research reports that 72 per cent of carers experience mental ill health, and regular breaks are one of the most effective ways to sustain your ability to care.

 It helps your parent build confidence.
 Some older people are anxious about the idea of residential care because it is entirely unknown.
 A short, positive respite experience can reduce that fear and make future decisions less daunting.